openownership/data-standard/docs/schema/guidance/dates-guidance.rst

 Where a month is known but not the day, the first day of the month can be used.
 Where a year is known but not the month, the first day of the year can be used.

 Where rounded dates are used this should be communicated to users of the data, to prevent misunderstanding.
-We RECOMMEND that publisher’s create accompanying guidance for data users.
+We RECOMMEND that publishers create accompanying guidance for data users.

 For example: